-The total technical provisions for Storebrand Livsforsikring amounted to NOK 248.5 billion, based on a best estimate of NOK 243.9 billion and a risk margin of NOK 4.6 billion.
-Guaranteed products account for 75% of the provisions, defined contribution and unit-linked insurance for 24%, and other products for 1%.
+The total technical provisions for Storebrand Livsforsikring amounted to NOK 263.6 billion, based on a best estimate of NOK 258.8 billion and a risk margin of NOK 4.8 billion.
+That is an increase of NOK 15.1 billion during 2017, mainly due to an increase of NOK 14.7 billion for unit-linked insurance.
+Guaranteed products account for 71% of the provisions, defined contribution and other unit-linked insurance for 28%, and other products for 1%.